bentoml/BentoML/docs/source/guides/helm.rst

 Using Helm to install YataiService
 =============================================

 *Helm* is a tool that streamlines installing and managing K8s applications.
-It lets us easily configure a set of K8s resources that make up our application -- YataiService in this case.
-Helm enables us to
+It lets developers easily configure a set of K8s resources that make up an application -- YataiService in this case.
+Helm enables developers to

 - easily deploy recommended configuration and setup for YataiService
 - easily change settings